 “And that’s enough for four days?”

 It seemed impossible that ice could last so long in the heat.
-The bars were fabricated in the town of Beberibe, about 20 miles away, and brought to the village every Monday morning for the fishermen.
+The bars were fabricated in the town of Beberibe, about fifteen miles away, and brought to the village every Monday morning for the fishermen.
 Even if the jangadeiros wanted to make ice in Prainha, they couldn’t.
 Despite the promises made by all the candidates at election time, Prainha was a village with no electricity.

 “Where should I put this?”
 I asked, holding up my backpack.